ibm-cloud-docs/account/ts_accounts.md

 The **Submit** button on the Add credit card page is disabled.
 {: tsSymptoms}

-This problem happens when your information isn't filled in correctly on the Add credit card page.
+This problem happens when your information isn't completed correctly on the Add credit card page.
 {: tsCauses}

 Complete the following steps:
 {: tsResolve}

-  1. On the Add credit card page, fill in all the required fields in the contact information, contact address, and billing address sections.
+  1. On the Add credit card page, complete all the required fields in the contact information, contact address, and billing address sections.
   2. Select **I have read and agree to IBM's Terms and Conditions**, then click **Submit**.
 The **Select a payment method** section is displayed.
   3. Enter your credit card number, the expiration date, and the security code.
-Then click **Submit**.
+Then, click **Submit**.